 To become a leader in sustainable healthcare, we need to set ambitious goals and carbon reduction targets.
-We are in a unique situation as, whilst we are legally obligated to meet the Climate Change Act target of an 80% reduction by 2050, we have ten years less than the rest of the NHS to do this if we align our targets with the 2040 deadline set by the Mayor of Manchester.
+We are in a unique situation as, whilst we are legally obligated to meet the Climate Change Act target of net zero carbon emissions by 2050, we have twelve years less than the rest of the NHS to do this if we align our targets with the 2038 target set by the Mayor of Greater Manchester.
 This will require a significant upshift in the pace and scale of our delivery programmes.